Skip to main content

 © GettyImages, Foto: Halfpoint Images

 In the halls and on parts of the outdoor area of the former Tempelhof Airport, you can discover innovations on the subject of bicycles.
-From the two-wheeled vehicles themselves to clothing, components and accessories to apps, you will find everything to do with bikes here.
-However, the "bike" comes in many forms and shapes today, as it has long since become a lifestyle product that incorporates a lot of technology.
-On test rides, you can try out whether you prefer an ultra-light road bike or a stylish e-bike.
+From the two-wheeled vehicles themselves to clothing, components and accessories and apps, you will find everything to do with bikes here.
+However, the word "bike" no longer quite characterises the modern bicycle, as it has long since become a lifestyle product that incorporates a lot of technology.
+On test rides, you can try out whether you prefer the ultralight racing bike or a stylish e-bike.

 Where: Tempelhof Airport, Hangar 5

-Tip 5: Take a look at the programme of "Ab ins B!"
+Tip 5: Check out the "Ab ins B!" programme

 Ab ins B!
 Graphic